 - The voters’ approval of Prop 1, which redirects half of the oil and natural gas production tax revenue from the Rainy Day Fund to the state highway fund, is a good start, but more work is left to do.

 - Counties must maintain existing roads, and there is a demand for new roads, but counties have limited authority to raise funding for road construction and maintenance and limited funding sources to draw on.

-- In 2013, the Legislature appropriated $225 million in grants for transportation infrastructure projects in counties affected by oil and gas production, 191 counties applied and more than $1.1 billion in needs were identified.
+- In 2019, the Legislature appropriated $250 million in grants for transportation infrastructure projects in counties affected by oil and gas production.
+Identifying millions of dollars in need, over 200 hundred counties applied for funding.

 - Ending diversions from the State Highway Fund (Fund 6) could improve transportation funding by as much as $1.3 billion per biennium.